guido-visser/Video-Downloader/README.md

-A simple wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download any video it supports with the best video and audio quality
+A simple Deno wrapper around [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download any video it supports with the best video and audio quality

 Downloads and updates yt-dlp automagically.